EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 This will prompt you for the following paths:

 * Root URI for the CGI scripts.
+* Root PATH for the CGI scripts (this is the directory in which the scripts live).
 * Root URI for the command line interface (which are CGI scripts typically accessed with curl from the command line).
 * Authentication method - currently EUDAT AAI is supported and a STANDALONE method.